 - Start by choosing a great name for the product or service you are selling.
 Remember that you can file a DBA if you prefer to do business under a name other than your business's legal name.

-- Follow our guide to create a logo, define your brand values and use your brand consistently.
+- Follow our branding guide to define your brand, create a logo, and learn how use your brand consistently.

 - Consider trademarking your brand to protect your business identity.
 Filing for trademark protection is strongly advised if your brand is critical to the success of your businesses or if you are entering a highly competitive market.